Positron and RStudio

 - Share your work publicly for transparency and reproducibility

-Setting Up Git and GitHub: A Friendlier Path
+Setting Up Git and GitHub: The Path of Least Resistance

-Git authentication is famously difficult.
-We’re going to use an opinionated approach that minimizes pain: Personal Access Tokens (PAT) via the usethis package.
+Git authentication is notoriously confusing.
+We’re going to use an R-native approach that minimizes pain: Personal Access Tokens (PAT) via the usethis package.
+This keeps you in familiar territory and works reliably for the kind of work you’ll do in this book.

 Step 1: Install Required Packages